virtual conference Midwest Lead Summit Sept. 9

 Midwest Lead Summit 2025

 Join us for the 2025 Midwest Lead Summit!
-This gathering, scheduled for September 9th in Kansas City, will bring together public health experts, policymakers, and community leaders to address pressing issues surrounding lead exposure and public health across the Midwest.
+This online gathering, scheduled for September 9th, will bring together public health experts, policymakers, and community leaders to address pressing issues surrounding lead exposure and public health across the Midwest.
+Participants can look forward to interactive presentations, breakout discussion rooms, and valuable networking opportunities—all from the comfort of their own spaces.

 Presenters will include representatives from federal, state, local agencies, and organizations with a focus on the states of Missouri, Nebraska, Iowa, and Kansas.

-• Engage with leading researchers, including David Cwiertney, Director of the Center for Health Effects of Environmental Contamination at Iowa State University.
+• Engage with leading researchers, including David Cwiertny, Director of the Center for Health Effects of Environmental Contamination at Iowa State University.

 • Hear the latest updates on regional Childhood Lead Poisoning Prevention Programs.